vzhn/row-export/readme.md

   (10440,71,4,to_date('10.02.1997 00:00:00','DD.MM.YYYY HH24:MI:SS'),to_date('10.03.1997 00:00:00','DD.MM.YYYY HH24:MI:SS'),to_date('28.02.1997 00:00:00','DD.MM.YYYY HH24:MI:SS'),2,86.53,'Save-a-lot Markets','187 Suffolk Ln.','Boise','ID','83720','USA');
 ```

 When topological sorting for selected rows is not possible you'll see ``cycles detected`` exception message

+#### Building

+``mvn clean package appassembler:assemble assembly:single``

+When build completes, you should see an application archive in the target folder:

+``target\row-export-1.0-SNAPSHOT-bin.zip``